-In the case of CCs, there are inborn system rules that exist to reduce the number of duplicate email notifications sent to users about a single request, and ensure that internal notes remain private.
+In the case of CCs, system ticket rules exist to reduce the number of duplicate email notifications sent to users about a single request and ensure that internal notes remain private.
+For example, if an agent is a recipient on a group notification but also a CC on the ticket, ticket notifications may be suppressed to prevent duplicates.
 However, these rules may not completely eliminate duplicate emails—users still might get some duplicate emails.

 System ticket rules sometimes suppress actions in business rules.
 They cannot be changed or overridden and dictate the standard behavior of Support (see About system ticket rules).
 They can sometimes make it seem like entire triggers and automations failed to fire, or that certain actions failed to execute, but this is not a mistake.